corrigami/runelite-plugins/README.md

-# Deposit Worn Items Customization - v0.1
+# Deposit Worn Items - v0.1
-Customize the deposit worn items button
+Tired of depositing worn items by accident?
+Disable the left click on the deposit button.
+Deposit items from right click menu and also have the option to enable/disable it from right click menu.